How Does A Propane Tank Valve Work

 The Spring Diaphragm Mechanism

-If this occurs without someone noticing, it can lead to an explosion of your propane tank.
+If this occurs, gas is released to lower pressure, preventing an explosion of your propane tank.
 Always keep an eye on your propane tanks – if you see any changes in its functionality (like increased pressure), don’t hesitate to contact your supplier or service provider for assistance right away.

-Your Spring & Diaphragm Mechanism should be replaced at least once every five years – even if there are signs of wear or tear.
+Your Spring & Diaphragm Mechanism should be replaced according to manufacturer guidelines (often 10-25 years) or if there are signs of wear or tear.

 Which way do you turn a propane tank valve?